edenlabllc/kodjin.cli/docs/global-options.md

 $ kodjin-cli --server https://develop.com/fhir install hl7.fhir.us.core@4.0.0
 ```

-If you want to instal IG to your default server https://production.com/fhir`, then you do not need to use this flag
+If you want to instal IG to your default server, then you do not need to use this flag

 ## --insecure-certificates